jack-gregory/IncrementalQA/README.md

 This repository contains an R Shiny web application for Aurora IncrementalQA.
 The main output is a plotly heatmap which assists with the evaluation of run-by-run and year-by-year changes within a research project.

-At present, the app is a beta version and only plots capture prices.
-However, in the future, it may be possible to add other outcome variables.
-See [Extensions](#extensions) below.
+At present, the app is still in beta.
+Please submit an issue if you have any comments or suggestions.

 # Instructions